VAST 4.0 in Australia: What You Need To Know

 The IAB Tech Lab in the U.S. published the Digital Video Ad Serving Template (VAST) 4.0 in January 2016 with the aim of helping publishers monetize long-form video content through improved delivery and measurement of digital video advertising.
 (See the webinar below.)

-DOWNLOAD VAST 4.0 FOR PUBLIC COMMENT, VAST FAQs AND DOWNLOAD THE DIGITAL VIDEO IN-STREAM AD FORMAT GUIDELINES HERE.
+DOWNLOAD VAST 4.0, VAST FAQs AND DOWNLOAD THE DIGITAL VIDEO IN-STREAM AD FORMAT GUIDELINES HERE.

 A brief history of VAST and IAB Video Advertising standards: